cyclosm/cyclosm-cartocss-style/CONTRIBUTING.md

 illustrating the changes made, for easier and faster review.
 Please include the location where the screenshots were taken for easier reproducibility.

-Please consider updating the `legend.html` file in the root of this repository to reflect your latest changes when submitting a pull request.
+Please consider updating the `legend.html` file in the `gh-pages` branch to reflect your latest changes when submitting a pull request.

 Please also run `scripts/generate_taginfo.py` and commit the resulting